Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • the catheter is removed- in a month and a half.

 Relapses after such interventions occur in no more than 10% of cases (compared to 99% with a conventional autopsy).
-The mechanism of action is that during the time the catheter is in the cavity of the former abscess, a new channel is formed for the outflow of secretions.
+The mechanism of action is that while the catheter is in the cavity of the former abscess, a new channel is formed for the outflow of secretions.
 The gland is intact, its function is not impaired.
-The operation is performed under intravenous anesthesia, lasts no more than 20 minutes, can be performed in a day hospital with a stay of no more than two hours.
+The operation is performed under intravenous anesthesia, lasts no more than 20 minutes, and can be performed in a day hospital with a stay of no more than two hours.

 5 frequently asked questions

-Is it possible to avoid illness
+Is it possible to avoid illness?

 Prevention of inflammation of the Bartholin gland is as follows: